ZcashFoundation/zepio/DEVELOPMENT_WORKFLOW.md

 ## Commit Messages

-Commit messages should have semantic meanings to make it more easily possible to comb through commits.
+Commit messages should have semantic meanings, and explain the 'why' of the change performed, to make it more easily possible to comb through commits.
 The following are commit types to follow.

 * **feature**: New feature
 * **hotfix**: Bug fixes